-The original convent developed and grew over centuries thanks to the generous papal support.
-One of the most honourable donors was Pope Innocenzo XI, whose marble bust is now located in the main ballroom- a former chapel of the convent.
+The original convent, known as ‘Conservatorio della Divina Providenza (shelter of Divine Providence)’, developed and grew over centuries thanks to the generous papal support.
+One of the most honourable donors was Pope Innocenzo XI, whose marble bust (dating 17th century) is now located in the main ballroom- a former church of the convent.

 In 1682, the Pope donated to the convent annual taxes paid by the wine, wood and coal merchants and the “barcaroli” (boatmen)- workers of the adjacent The Porto di Ripetta-the Baroque Italian port situated on the banks of the River Tiber.

 In 1828 the renowned and established Institution significantly grew in size after providing asylum for the pupils from the former conservatory of St. Pasquale Baylon.
 In 1861 the monastery converted into a female Catholic school, under the guidance of the Sisters of Saint Dorothy.

 In 1861 the monastery converted into a female Catholic school, under the guidance of the Sisters of Saint Dorothy.
 Under this new reign, by 1876, its status changed to that of a non-profit organization devoted to the education of young orphan girls.

 In 2009, was restored to its original splendour and equipped it with all facilities befitting a luxury hotel.

 The ancient frescoes and charming Baroque sculptures were complimented by the collection of contemporary pieces of art, including works by Arnaldo Pomodoro and Sinisca.